 Wrongful death lawsuits can be filed in cases where “the death of one is caused by the wrongful act or omission of another,” according to Indiana law.
 Generally speaking, wrongful death cases are very similar to personal injury lawsuits, with the exception that the situation involves injuries that led to a fatality.

 The decedent’s estate and family members can file a wrongful death lawsuit, seeking compensation for losses such as burial expenses, loss of consortium, and beyond.
 The legal team at Tuley Law Office is available to represent you and your case.

 The practice was founded by Attorney Daniel Tuley, who has more than 30 years of experience serving clients, including clients in Evansville, Indiana and the surrounding regions.

-Wrongful decease attorneys are available to discuss your case, but you must act soon because the law limits the length of time you have to file a claim.
-If you lost a loved one due to another person’s negligent actions or inactions, contact Tuley Law Office for a no-cost consultation session by calling (812) 434-1936.
+Wrongful death attorneys are available to discuss your case, but you must act soon because the law limits the length of time you have to file a claim.
+If you lost a loved one due to another person’s negligent actions or inaction, contact Tuley Law Office for a no-cost consultation session by calling (812) 434-1936.